Fluid Grid Blocks

 Saving Fluid Grid Blocks to your library

-Just like regular Instablocks, Fluid Grid Blocks can be saved to your personal library to be reused on other pages in the same workspace.
-To save a block: click on it > click the three dots in the upper left corner > Save to My Blocks.
+Just like regular canvas Instablocks, Fluid Grid Blocks can be saved to your personal library to be reused on other pages in the same workspace.
+A copy/template of the block is saved.